giacomogroppi/writernote-qt/README.md

 The _.writer format is a compressed archive, in which a file `` indice.xml '' can be found, in which all the notebooks and all the audio are saved, whether they are recorded, or whether they are imported by the application.

-When the file is open, only the indice.xml and the file of the copybook is loaded.

 ## Directory structure
 - 3rdparty: all script for compile external library that we can't download directly
 - andreoid: all roles for compile writernote for android